Okerew/okerew/README.md

 **Okerew/okerew**

 - Taking a break.
-- I’m currently learning something.
+- I’m currently loving being unemployed.
 - Open to collabrations.
 - I’m looking for help with the metal like cuda project perhaps.
 - Pronouns: he/him